How To Make Green Thing Cupcakes For Halloween.

-Hello friends, are you looking for Halloween recipes ideas?
+Hello friends, so are you looking for Halloween recipes ideas today?
 How about making some Green Thing Cupcakes?

 How To Make Green Thing Cupcakes For Halloween: